krkn-chaos/krkn/INCUBATION_CHECKLIST.md

 ### Required

-Note: this section may be augmented by a joint-assessment performed by TAG Security and Compliance.
+Note: this section may be augmented by a joint-assessment performed by TAG Security.

 - [x] **Clearly defined and discoverable process to report security issues.**